 The expected vehicle movements per day for the transportation of the wind turbine components to the site will be approximately 1 vehicle per day over a 1 year period.
-It is estimated that 2 570 ready-mix cement truck loads will be required to be transported to the site over a 2 year period for construction of the total facility (including the wind turbine foundations, substation and visitor's centre).
+It is estimated that 2 570 ready-mix cement truck loads will be required to be transported to the site over a 2 year period for construction of the total facility (including the wind turbine foundations, substation and visitors centre).

-During construction, the access and internal service roads must be upgraded/constructed to support 15 ton axle loads to support the abnormal loads delivering the nacelles, crawler crane and other components.
+During construction, the access (DR2225) and internal (to the facility) service roads must be improved/constructed to support 15 ton/axle loads to support the abnormal loads delivering the nacelles, crawler crane and other components.
 The crawler crane required for the erection of the wind turbines has a tracked width of 11 m when assembled.

 The additional construction traffic to the site has the potential to lead to premature failure of access roads, both surfaced and gravel, between the source and the site.
-The gravel roads may need regular grading to smooth out the surface, but may need to be re-gravelled after completion of the project to restore it to its former condition.
+The gravel road may require regular grading to smooth out the surface, but may need to be re-gravelled after conclusion of the construction phase of the project to ensure a good driving surface.

-Project component/s List of project components affecting the objective: " wind energy turbines " access roads " substation " power line Potential Impact Traffic congestion, particularly on narrow roads or on road passes where overtaking is not permitted.
-Risk of accidents Deterioration of road pavement conditions (both surfaced and gravel road) due to abnormal loads Generation of dust and noise from increased vehicles moving on Skaapvlei road Activity/risk source Traffic congestion increase at the Skaapvlei road/R363 intersection.
-Increased traffic movement (especially heavy/abnormal load vehicles) on Skaapvlei road Traffic congestion from abnormal weight or sized loads from Cape Town to the site Site preparation and earthworks Foundations or plant equipment installation Transportation of ready-mix cement from off-site batching plant Mobile construction equipment movement on site Power line construction activities Mitigation: Target/Objective To minimise impacts of traffic associated with the construction of the wind energy facility on local traffic.
-To minimise potential for negative interaction between pedestrians or sensitive users and traffic associated with the facility construction.
-To ensure all vehicles are roadworthy and all materials/equipment are carried appropriately and within any imposed permit/licence conditions.
+Project List of project components affecting the objective: component/s " wind energy turbines " access roads " substation " power line Potential Impact Traffic congestion, particularly on narrow roads or on road passes where overtaking is not permitted Risk of accidents Deterioration of road pavement conditions (both surfaced and gravel road) due to abnormal loads Generation of dust and noise from increased vehicles moving on Skaapvlei road Activity/risk source Traffic congestion increase at the Skaapvlei road/R363 intersection Increased traffic movement (especially heavy/abnormal load vehicles) on Skaapvlei road Traffic congestion from abnormal weight or sized loads on N7 and R363 between Cape Town and the site Site preparation and earthworks Foundations or plant equipment installation Transportation of ready-mix cement from off-site batching plant to the site Mobile construction equipment movement on-site Power line construction activities Mitigation: Target/Objective To minimise impact of traffic associated with the construction of the wind energy facility on local traffic To minimise potential for negative interaction between pedestrians or sensitive users and traffic associated with the facility construction To ensure all vehicles are roadworthy and all materials/equipment are carried appropriately and within any imposed permit/licence conditions

-Mitigation: Action/control Responsibility Timeframe

-A detailed assessment of road transport routes and Transportation Pre-construction

-vehicles through the preparation and implementation of contractor

-a separate Traffic Management Plan for the construction appointed by the

-phase will be undertaken. wind turbine

-supplier

-All relevant permits for abnormal loads will be applied Transportation Pre-construction

-for from the relevant authority contractor

-appointed by the

-wind turbine

-supplier
+Mitigation: Action/control Responsibility Timeframe A detailed assessment of road transport routes and Contractor (or Pre-construction vehicles will be undertaken through the preparation and appointed implementation of a Traffic Management Plan for the transportation construction phase.
+This plan will be submitted for contractor) Eskom and the Provincial Roads authority acceptance.
+All relevant permits for abnormal loads will be applied Contractor (or Pre-construction for from the relevant authority. appointed transportation contractor)